 Located in the village of Zehra, the castle is one of the largest castles in Central Europe.
-But it stands out not only in its width but also in its height, as the fortress was built on a 200-meter rock.
+But it stands out in its width and height, as the fortress was built on a 200-meter rock.
 The 13th-century castle is a legacy of the Tatar invasion and has been a UNESCO World Heritage Site since 1993.

 |Location||Zehra, Spiš basin|